standup-raven/standup-raven/CONTRIBUTING.md

 [Needs Collaborator](#join-the-project-team): Issue Tracker

 Issues and PRs can go stale after a while.
 Maybe they're abandoned.
-Maybe the team will just not have time to address them any time soon.
+Maybe the team will just does not have time to address them any time soon.

 In these cases, they should be closed until they're brought up again or the interaction starts over.